-Clearing Up the Confusion: Drug Names and Their Salts
+Drug Names and Their Pharmaceutical Salts - Clearing Up the Confusion

 You’ve given the pharmacist a prescription for your new diabetes medication called metformin hydrochloride, but when you receive your bottle and look it up on the internet, all you see is “metformin”, not “metformin hydrochloride.”
 Why is this?
 Is it the same drug your doctor ordered?
 What is “hydrochloride”?